-If you close to my age (b.
+If you are close to my age (b.
 1954), it is unlikely you have never heard of Albert Speer.
 The so-called Good Nazi was the only one of Hitler's inner circle (Himmler, Goring, Goebbels, Bormann) to survive the Nuremburg trials.
 He was arguably the second most powerful man in Nazi Germany during the last years of the war.
 He claimed that he only had a vague notion of the atrocities of the Reich.
 But he also took "responsibility" for all the terrible things he did not do.

 Martin Kitchen is a SFU history instructor and his book puts paid to the Good Nazi myth.
 In fact, Speer was one of the worst war criminals in human history.
 He conned (my word) the judges at Nuremburg, Hitler, the German people, and the rest of civilization through the tried and true tactic of lying while telling the mark exactly what the desperately want to hear.